La-Sian/100-Days-Of-Code-/README.md

 I looked at switch statements and how to incorporate them within a new hook, useReducer hook and the basic conceptual flow of how to use them as another hook within React tools.

+DAY 38

+I went over git commands that covered git branching in regards to multiple people working on one project.
+I also had an introduction to learning about React testing library, how it works ects so I have a basic understanding of what/why its used.